Wingsurfing, and the more advanced wingfoiling, are the latest watersports to hit your local waters and getting involved couldn’t be easier.

 For foiling you need about 10-15kts initially, and as your skills improve you will be able to get foiling in lighter winds, as well as staying out in stronger winds up to about 25kts.

-Wingsurfing is probably slower than you’d expect, making it really good fun and actually quite relaxing.
+Wingsurfing is probably slower than you’d expect, making it really good fun and surprisingly relaxing.
 But if you decide to progress on to wingfoiling you can reach speeds up to 25kts!

-On a course everything is provided, so it’s a great way to give it a go and see if you like it without investing straight away.
+On a course all the kit you need is provided, so you can give it a go and see if you like it without investing straight away.

-Once hooked, you will need a wetsuit and a buoyancy aid or impact vest.
-If you’re learning to foil, you’ll need a helmet too.
+However, once hooked, you will need a wetsuit and a buoyancy aid or impact vest.
+For those learning to foil, you’ll need a helmet too.

 For wingsurfing, you will need a wing around 2.8-4m (depending on the individual learning and the conditions) and a board with sufficient volume and a centreboard or fin.

-If you decide to progress onto wingfoiling, you will need a dedicated wingfoiling board with a foil that’s appropriate for your ability.
+If you decide to progress onto wingfoiling, a dedicated wingfoiling board with a foil that’s appropriate for your ability is needed.

 Yes!
 This is one of the reasons wingsurfing is so accessible.
-There are a few requirements you’ll need to check, but it’s possible you might be able to get started using your existing kit.
+There are a few requirements you’ll need to check, but you may be able to get started using your existing kit.

 You can use a large to medium volume windsurfing board with a centreboard or a WindSUP (stand-up paddle board) with a centre fin.
 Centre fins are commonly found on WindSUPs, but most normal SUPs won't have one.
 Don't worry if yours doesn't, they can be retro fitted to the bottom of most boards.

-Sound good?
-It couldn’t be easier to get started.
-The new RYA Wingsurfing and Wingfoiling courses are now available at a selection of RYA recognised training centres around the UK and overseas.
+It couldn’t be easier to get started!
+The new RYA Wingsurfing and Wingfoiling courses are now available at a number of RYA recognised training centres around the UK and overseas.

 Learn in a safe and fun environment with the support and expertise of specially trained RYA instructors.